 Video dubbing combines translated audio with lip-synced video so dubbed content looks natural in the target language.
-Sync handles the lipsync step — you provide the video and translated audio, and the API generates matching lip movements.
+You can either use Sync Labs’ built-in dubbing flow with dubParams, or provide translated audio yourself and use Sync Labs for the lipsync step.

 Install the SDK for your language: